Evaluating LLM-Based Regression Test Generation: Experimental Results

-\toolname-generated test cases for bug-fixing commits can often be modified to trigger the bug.
+\toolname-generated test cases for BFCs can often be modified to trigger the bug.
 For instance, the commit that fixes Issue~\#141 of \mujs adds missing end-of-string checks in the regexp lexer for special syntax-indicating starting characters, including $\backslash$x, $\backslash$u, and $\backslash$c. \toolname generates the input { \texttt{var regex = /$\backslash$x/;}} which exactly reflects the changed feature and produces a difference in program output from `\textsf{SyntaxError: invalid escape sequence}` to `\textsf{SyntaxError: unterminated escape sequence},` demonstrating a newly added error-handling sequence in the commit.
-To trigger the bug in the program before the bug-fixing commit, the regex has to have a very long string that starts with one of those special characters---information that cannot be derived from the commit information alone.
+To trigger the bug in the program before the BFC, the regex has to have a very long string that starts with one of those special characters---information that cannot be derived from the commit information alone.
 Yet, the human developer can easily modify the \toolname-generated input to contain a long string that reproduces the bug that was fixed by that commit.
+We further investigate the utility of \toolname-generated test cases in \textbf{RQ4} as fuzzing seeds.

-\result{\emph{RQ1.
-Result Summary}. \toolname performs unexpectedly well for the commits to programs that take more human-readable formats but struggled to generate the right structure for the more complex format.
+\result{\textbf{RQ1}. \toolname performs well for the commits to programs that take more \icse{human-interpretable} formats but struggled to generate the right structure for the more complex format.
 With a short execution time of minutes, \toolname is well-suited to be used in the CI/CD pipeline.
 As they are easy to read and may already be halfway there, \toolname-generated inputs can also be used as a starting point for manual regression testing, even if they do not trigger any bugs in the given commit.}

-\section{RQ2.
+\subsection{RQ2.
 Ablation Study}